zuozhenggh/learning-library/solutions-library/ebs-migrate/introduction/introduction.md

 * Prepare the source EBS enviornment for migration
 * Install the Oracle E-Business Suite Cloud Backup Module on the source environment
 * Create a backup of the source EBS environment and store it on the Oracle Object Storage service
+* Provision a new EBS instance in Cloud Manager using the backup of the source EBS enviornment

 ### **Prerequisites**